 Through our ownership of equity interests in Sunoco Partners, the holder of the incentive distribution rights in Sunoco Logistics, we are entitled to receive our pro rata share of specified percentages of total cash distributions made by Sunoco Logistics as it reaches established target cash distribution levels as specified in the Sunoco Logistics partnership agreement.
 We currently receive our pro rata share of cash distributions from Sunoco Logistics based on the highest incremental percentage, 48%, to which Sunoco Partners is entitled pursuant to its incentive distribution rights in Sunoco Logistics.
-A decrease in the amount of distributions by Sunoco Logistics to less than \$0.5275 per common unit per quarter would reduce Sunoco Partners' percentage of the incremental cash distributions above \$0.1917 per common unit per quarter from 48% to 35%.
-As a result, any such reduction in quarterly cash distributions from Sunoco Logistics based on our ownership interest in the incentive distribution rights in Sunoco Logistics on our General Partner interest in Sunoco Logistics and our Sunoco Logistics common units.
+A decrease in the amount of distributions by Sunoco Logistics to less than \$0.2638 per common unit per quarter would reduce Sunoco Partners' percentage of the incremental cash distributions above \$0.0958 per common unit per quarter from 48% to 35%.
+As a result, any such reduction in quarterly cash distributions from Sunoco Logistics based on our ownership interest in the incentive distribution rights in Sunoco Logistics control and to cash distributions that we receive from Sunoco Logistics on our General Partner interest in Sunoco Logistics and our Sunoco Logistics common units.